 The Bank of England left policy unchanged during its August meeting, with policymakers reiterating that they do not intend to tighten monetary policy at least until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.

 In financial markets, learning the basics of fundamental analysis is the key to predict the market movements and setting the strategy for your investment.
 The main benefit of fundamental analysis is to determine the key factors which affect the currency pairs or gold and other financial instruments.

 Forex Education: A good way to start trading forex is by educating yourself about the basics of the market.
 Check our detailed guide for beginners to learn forex trading.
 After getting a sufficient forex education and being comfortable with the basics, you can choose to trade directly on a live forex account or open a demo account to safely explore the market.

 Join the Market and Start Trading Now

-Explore the best trading conditions with AximTrade, a global leading broker with flexible leverage, which is one of the top competitive leverage conditions.
+Explore the best trading conditions with AximTrade, a global leading broker with a top competitive leverage in the market up to infinite leverage.
 Choose now from various forex account types, based on your trading strategy, experience, and capital designed for investment.
 Learn how to open forex trading account with easy few steps and join the financial markets.
 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and Copy Trade platform.